-- Mini pumpkins (you only need one package for this craft but these are so affordable and cute you might want to get a bunch!)
+- Mini pumpkins (you only need one package for this craft but they’re so affordable and cute you might want to get a bunch – just a warning!)

-- Embroidery hoops (I used the 4 inch version but you can choose your size)
+- Embroidery hoops (I used the 4 inch version so they wouldn’t overwhelm my mantle, but you can choose the size you want)

 - Hot glue and glue gun

 - Craft knife

 If you want to see how I made this craft from start to finish, watch the video below.
 It’s short, and I think it explains the process way better than pictures ever could.